 Ms. Hannah holds a Graduate Diploma from McGill University (Quebec, Canada) and is a Chartered Accountant.

-Laurie brings 14 years of hands-on wind and solar energy development experience to the Lightsource BP team.
-She leads the North American development team and enjoys working with the dynamic, innovative team on all aspects of successful energy project development including real estate, interconnection, feasibility analysis, environmental and permitting issues, and contract negotiation.
-She most recently lead the east coast distributed generation development team for SunEdison and before that was a developer for numerous wind energy companies.
+Laurie has over 15 years of hands-on wind and solar energy development experience.
+She most recently lead the North American development team for Lightsource BP.
+A 2018 Women of Renewable Industries and Sustainable Energy (WRISE) honoree for Project Development, she has built and lead numerous team and has expertise in all aspects of successful energy project development including real estate, interconnection, feasibility analysis, environmental and permitting issues, and contract negotiation.
+She lead the east coast distributed generation development team for SunEdison and before that was a project developer for numerous wind energy companies.